ciao-project/ciao/ciao-cli/examples/README.md

 required to specify whether the image that is provided has a UEFI based firmware, or a legacy firmware.
 If the workload should be booted from an image, the image must have already been added to the ciao image service.
-The `image_id` is the UUID of the image, and can be obtained with `ciao-cli image list`.

 ```
 description: "My favorite pet VM"
 vm_type: qemu
 fw_type: legacy
+disks:
+  - source:
+       service: image
-image_id: "73a86d7e-93c0-480e-9c41-ab42f69b7799"
+       id: "73a86d7e-93c0-480e-9c41-ab42f69b7799"
+    ephemeral: true
+    bootable: true
 ```

 Workloads may also be specified to boot from volumes created in ciao's volume service.
-To create a workload which boots from an existing volume, leave the image_id blank and include a definition for a bootable disk.
+To create a workload which boots from an existing volume include a definition for a bootable disk.

 ```
 description: "My favorite pet VM"